vinc456/vinc456.github.io/index.md

 ### January 7, 2019
 Hello world, today a blog is (re)born!
 Incidentally GitHub has announced unlimited private repositories for free users so that might have something to do with it!
 See [Reddit](https://www.reddit.com/r/programming/comments/adjw6g/github_now_gives_free_users_unlimited_private/) and [HN](https://news.ycombinator.com/item?id=18847043).
 I don't plan to blog so much as dump random snippets and notes on things I've read.
 Previous incarnations of my website appeared in the form of a [Hatta Wiki](http://test.hatta-wiki.org/) but I suppose the collaborative nature of Github suits this purpose well.
 Markdown is still supported so the [basic writing and formatting syntax](https://help.github.com/articles/basic-writing-and-formatting-syntax/#links) will be familiar.

-["If a tree falls in a forest and no one is around to hear it, does it make a sound?"](https://en.wikipedia.org/wiki/If_a_tree_falls_in_a_forest) I suppose people are curious regarding my relative silence and a "narrative" is required.
-That will be for another post.
+["If a tree falls in a forest and no one is around to hear it, does it make a sound?"](https://en.wikipedia.org/wiki/If_a_tree_falls_in_a_forest) I suppose people are curious regarding my relative silence and a "narrative" is required but that will be for another post.
 For now I will leave you with a question and answer.
-[Ask HN: How to found a company as a single founder?](https://news.ycombinator.com/item?id=18855704) and an answer [Seven tough lessons from ten years in bootstrapped business](https://news.ycombinator.com/item?id=18582553).
+[Ask HN: How to found a company as a single founder?](https://news.ycombinator.com/item?id=18855704) and [Seven tough lessons from ten years in bootstrapped business](https://news.ycombinator.com/item?id=18582553).
+They are long reads but dig in if you really want the answer to your question.

-These days my main interest is in cybersecurity and that will be my focus of my writings.
-The old saying goes: "Premature optimization is the root of all evil" and I share similar sentiments regarding complexity.
+These days my main interest is in cybersecurity and that will be my focus of my writings in this blog.
+They say: "Premature optimization is the root of all evil" and I share similar sentiments regarding complexity about blogging platforms.
 Hardware, software, platforms, and ecosystems are often unnecessarily complex and many of our security, privacy, and abuse problems stem from that.
-So a simple, static website hosted on [Github Pages](https://vinc456.github.io/) should suit my needs and my hope is there is little to no maintenance.
-The only constant in technology is relentless change but I'm sure Github Pages will stand the test of time..... ;)
+So a simple, static website hosted on [Github Pages](https://vinc456.github.io/) should suit my needs and my hope is there will be little to no maintenance so I can focus on writing.
+My hope is that this be the ;ast blogging platform I will ever need to setup/learn/maintain but the only thing one can bet on in technology is relentless change....

 ###### Random Readings